alnoki/AAAAAA/doc/dev-guide/procedures/git.rst

    ..
 Note::

-      This will open :xref:`Vim <Vim>`, which you can use to generate your :xref:`commit message <git-commit>` per the
+      This will open :ref:`tools-vim`, which you can use to generate your :xref:`commit message <git-commit>` per the
       :xref:`save and close <Vim-cheatsheet>` procedure used to :ref:`update Git credentials <git-credentials>`